Although they might not believe it at the time, the best present that any boy or girl could ever wish for is EDUCATION.

 At the World Education Forum held in Dakar in Senegal in 2000, 180 countries made a commitment to the effect that no country seriously committed to primary education for every child should be thwarted by lack of funds.
 This strong commitment made by some of the world's richest governments should have been a tremendous incentive for countries to act.
 The same theme of Universal Primary Education (UPE) was further boosted by the United Nations at the Millennium Summit in 2000 by its inclusion as one of several UN Millennium Development Goals to be reached by the end of 2015.
 Moreover, this was further underlined again in the UN Sustainable Development Goals for 2030 with Goal 4 aiming to 'ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.'
 And limited progress is being made here for developing countries now spend, on average, 3.8% of their budgets on education compared to 2.9% in 1999.
-Despite recent successes, though, with 30m children still out of primary school a recent report by Social Watch, a think tank, on present trends, it will take sub-Saharan Africa until almost the end of the 21st century to achieve universal primary education (UPE).
+Despite recent successes, though, with 30m children still out of primary school a recent report by Social Watch, a think tank, on present trends, it will take sub-Saharan Africa until almost the end of this century to achieve universal primary education (UPE).

 So for UPE